-(6) Mutually agreed-to extensions of agreements for Biddable Items and Non-biddable Items provided that: (i) only one (1) extension may be exercised upon exhaustion of all renewal options; (ii) such extension may only be for up to 50% of the value of the initial contract term; and, (iii) such extension may only be for a period not to exceed one (1) year.

-(iv) Make a procurement using innovative methods of procurement, including, but not limited to, electronic procurement, reverse auctions, electronic bidding, electronic auctions, prequalification and pilot procurement programs that have no cost to the Board.
-In order to implement innovative methods of procurement, either directly or through a service provider, the CPO must make a determination that such process is competitive and in the best interest of the Board.

-- (f) The General Counsel has the authority to appoint outside counsel, retain experts and to take all actions required to fulfill the duties and obligations imposed upon the General Counsel in Chapter III of these Rules, subject to appropriation.
-The General Counsel also has the authority to authorize and execute any and all agreements and documents regarding the following: - (i) Access and right of entry to property which may include indemnification; - (ii) Indemnification related to agreements for the purchase, sale, use, occupancy, license or lease of real estate; - (iii) Zoning, taxes and other governmental petitions and requests; - (iv) Indemnification related to shrink-wrap and click-wrap agreements; - (v) Agreements with a nominal value of less than \$5,000 \$10,000 granting nonexclusive rights to use Board intellectual property and other agreements related to the grant of intellectual property rights and permissions, including any indemnification of third parties associated with said agreements; and - (vi) Settlement Agreements and/or Agreements resolving legal disputes as authorized by the General Counsel pursuant to the authority delegated to the General Counsel under these Rules or as authorized by the Board; and, - (vii) Other legal matters having no direct financial impact on cost to the Board. - (g) The Communications Officer has the authority to execute access agreements to film in Board facilities and CPS schools, subject to approval as to legal form by the General Counsel. - (h) The Chief AdministrativeOfficer or designee has the authority to execute no-fee agreements regarding non-disclosure, confidentiality and network access with no further approval from the General Counsel when using an agreement approved by the Law Department. - (i) The CPO shall file a report with the Board by the last day of each month which lists all contracts and purchase orders authorized and executed in the prior calendar month pursuant to the delegations of authority in this Section and shall include the total cost and type of solicitation used.
-The report shall be included on the Board's public agenda for its next regular public meeting and accepted by the Board at that meeting.
+- (6) (5) Mutually agreed-to extensions of agreements for Biddable Items and Non-biddable Items provided that: (i) only one (1) extension may be exercised upon exhaustion of all renewal options; (ii) such extension may only be for up to 50% of the value of the initial contract term; and, (iii) such extension may only be for a period not to exceed one (1) year. - (iv) Make a procurement using innovative methods of procurement, including, but not limited to, electronic procurement, reverse auctions, electronic bidding, electronic auctions, prequalification and pilot procurement programs that have no cost to the Board.
+In order to implement innovative methods of procurement, either directly or through a service provider, the CPO must make a determination that such process is competitive and in the best interest of the Board. - (f) The General Counsel has the authority to appoint outside counsel, retain experts and to take all actions required to fulfill the duties and obligations imposed upon the General Counsel in Chapter III of these Rules, subject to appropriation.
+The General Counsel also has the authority to authorize and execute any and all agreements and documents regarding the following: - (i) Access and right of entry to property which may include indemnification; - (ii) Indemnification related to agreements for the purchase, sale, use, occupancy, license or lease of real estate; - (iii) Zoning, taxes and other governmental petitions and requests; - (iv) Indemnification related to shrink-wrap and click-wrap agreements; - (v) Agreements with a value of less than \$10,000 granting non-exclusive rights to use Board intellectual property and other agreements related to the grant of intellectual property rights and permissions, including any indemnification of third parties associated with said agreements; - (vi) Settlement Agreements and/or Agreements resolving legal disputes as authorized by the General Counsel pursuant to the authority delegated to the General Counsel under these Rules or as authorized by the Board; and, - (vii) Other legal matters having no cost to the Board. - (g) The Communications Officer has the authority to execute access agreements to film in Board facilities and CPS schools, subject to approval as to legal form by the General Counsel.